 In 1993, John Poulton investigated the possibility of taking out insurance and becoming an incorporated body.
 At the end of 1993, ISS meeting began to be held again.
 A committee was elected and eventually, ISS applied for and gained full membership to the ASF.
-As

-Photo by Lloyd Robinson. applied for and gained full membership to the ASF.
 As ISS was historically linked to Bendethera, it was decided to focus on Bendethera as our first venue.